tttmmmyyyy/fixlang/Document.md

 - Use `...` for `va_arg`.
 - If return type is `void`, put `()` before the function name.

 Note that calling C function may break Fix's assurance such as immutability or memory safety.
-Use this feature carefully.
+The programmer has a responsibility to hide the side effect of C program by `IO`, or manage resource appropriately.

 ### Sending Fix's object to C